runtimeverification/evm-semantics/tests/proofs/README.md

         requires TRANSFER >Int 0 andBool TRANSFER <Int 2000
 ```

-The rule above specifies the property that all possible valid executions of the `transfer_from` function, must end
+The rule above specifies the property that all possible valid executions of the `transferFrom` function, must end
 in a state where a symbolic amount `TRANSFER` is deducted from Dummy Account 1 and added to Dummy Account 2.

 ### The Results
-The K prover was able to prove the all path reachability rule without any fuss.
+The K prover was able to prove the above mentioned all path reachability rule, where the code cell was
+initialized with the correct compiled HKG token code.
 We then looked at Token's history,
 and realized that the vulnerability had been [fixed](https://github.com/ether-camp/virtual-accelerator/commit/78920651dff0ac0e13101e17842e54f73ee46633).

-We then took the buggy code, compiled it to EVM, and plugged in into our [reachability claim](token-buggy-spec.k).
+We then took the vulnerability containing code, compiled it to EVM, and plugged in into our [reachability claim](token-buggy-spec.k).
 We then fed the claim to our prover, and it couldn't prove the claim.
 We're working towards
 improving the error message that K throws while attempting to prove the claim so that
 the messages themselves indicate the source of the bug.